Professor Kim joined the faculty in fall 2004. She has also taught

 of California and a past recipient of the Wiley W. Manuel Award for pro

 bono services for her work with the Asian Pacific American Legal

-Professor Kim is the Chair of the section on Commercial and Related Consumer Law and a former Chair of the section on Contracts of the American Association of Law Schools.
+Professor Kim is a former chair of both the section on Commercial and Related Consumer Law and a former Chair of the section on Contracts of the American Association of Law Schools.
 She is an elected member of the American Law Institute and the Vice-Chair of the Subcommittee on UCC Article 1 of the ABA Business Law Section.
 She has been quoted or cited in numerous media outlets, including the New York Times, NPR, the Los Angeles Times, The Boston Globe, Slate Magazine and Fast Company.